ganesh-git2014/splunk-checker/README.md

 ## What it can do
 - Check splunk stats over several clusters
 - Give warning messages for each check item
-- Upgrade cluster to specific version, build
+- Upgrade the whole cluster to specific version, build concurrently

 ## User Guide